 A:For tummy sleepers, we recommend putting the Zen Sack on backwards, so the weighted pad rests gently on your baby’s back instead of their chest!
 However, this is only safe for babies who can roll over and back independently.

-A:The weight in our products is very light, and it is simply meant to mimic the gentle sensation of your palm on your baby’s chest!
-The Zen Swaddle has three pads (on your baby’s chest and sides) that weigh 1 ounce each.
-The weight in the pad in the small Zen Sack is 1 ounce and the weight in the medium Zen Sack is 1.5 ounces!
+A:The weight in our products is very light, and is simply meant to mimic the gentle sensation of your palm on your baby’s chest!
+The weight in the Zen Swaddle and the small Zen Sack is 1 ounce and the weight in the medium Zen Sack is 1.5 ounces.
+Physiotherapy standards were used to determine the appropriate weights for our products.
+Our Zen Swaddle and small Zen Sack are meant for babies over 7 lbs. in weight, and our medium Zen Sack is meant for babies over 16 lbs. in weight.
+These requirements ensure that the weight to body-weight ratio of our products is maintained well below the recommended Physiotherapy standard of 1:10.

 A:Yes, our swaddle can be done with your baby’s arms out!
 Please check out our swaddle transition plan (at the bottom of this page) for different ways to wrap your baby in the swaddle!